mitotic/slidoc/README.md

     slidoc.py --google_docs=spreadsheet_url ...

-By default, users will use a unique user name or other identifier (such as email address) when they start a paced session.
-The Google Docs spreadhsheet `sheets101` will contain a separate sheet for each session, and also an index sheet named `slidoc_sessions`, with information about all sessions, including any submission due dates (which can be edited).
+By default, users will use a unique user name or other identifier (such as the email address) when they start a paced session.
+The Google Docs spreadsheet `sheets101` will contain a separate sheet for each session, and also an index sheet named `sessions_slidoc`, with information about all sessions, including any submission due dates (which can be edited).
+You can also choose to create a `roster_slidoc` sheet to restrict user access (see comments in `slidoc_sheets.js` for more).
+The spreadsheet will display a `Slidoc` menu for managing users and analyzing sessions.

-When you set up `slidoc_sheets.js`, you have the option of specifying a secret key that you can use to generate login and/or late submission tokens.
+When you set up `slidoc_sheets.js`, you have the option of specifying a secret HMAC key that you can use to generate login and/or late submission tokens.
 The secret can be any printable character string (usually without spaces).
-If you use a key, include it in the `slidoc` command, and use the `sliauth.py` command to generate access tokens:
+If you use a secret key, include it in the `slidoc` command, and use the `sliauth.py` command to generate access
+tokens:

     slidoc.py --google_docs=spreadsheet_url,key --due_date 2016-05-03T23:59 ...
     sliauth.py -k key user_name(s) # For login tokens
     sliauth.py -k key -s session_name --due_date 2016-05-10T23:59 user_name(s) # For late submission tokens

+The `Slidoc` menu in the spreadsheet can also be used to automatically generate and email login tokens and late submission tokens to users (if the `roster_slidoc` sheet is set up).
+User may use the late submission token `none` to submit late without credit.

+Submitted sessions can be graded by logging in with user name `admin` and HMAC key as the token.
+Change the `gradeDate` entry in the `sessions_slidoc` sheet to a non-null date value to release the grades to users after completion of grading.
-Instead of token access, you can require users to authenticate using their Google account, using additional steps as described in the Notes below.

-Notes: You will need to create a Web Application attached to your Google account, obtain its `ClientID` and `API key` and use it as
+Notes: Instead of token access, you can require users to authenticate using their Google account.
+You will need to create a Web Application attached to your Google account, obtain its `ClientID` and `API key` and use it as
 follows: